 What Is Love?

+If you’re struggling to answer the question, “Am I in love?” you’re not alone.
 How do you know if you’re in love with someone is a question that has confused people since the beginning of time, and can leave some paralyzed with indecision.
-While there is no single definition that can describe the feeling of love and attachment, there are some key characteristics that are commonly associated with this powerful emotion and can help you distinctively understand the lust vs love difference.
+While there is no single definition of love and attachment, there are some key characteristics that are commonly associated with this powerful emotion and can help you distinctively understand the lust vs love difference.

 At the heart of romantic love is a feeling of deep affection and connection with another person.
 This can take many forms, from physical intimacy to emotional closeness, but it is a fundamental aspect of the romantic love experience.
 Which answers your question, “How do you know you’re in love?”